jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Modified team fade-out animation to only fade to 30% opacity instead of completely disappearing for smoother transitions
 - **January 24, 2025**: Removed all confetti animations and functionality from the entire application
 - **January 24, 2025**: Fixed team jumping animation issue by stabilizing team filtering logic during transitions and showing both current and previous teams during fade transitions
+- **January 24, 2025**: Added max-width constraint (768px) to main container for optimal display on both mobile and desktop devices